 If you’ve been following the save $50,000 by going green series then you know I’ve been comparing costs of items.
 Soon I’ll be comparing costs of paper towels vs. no paper towels.
-Before I go there though I figured I’d explain how we quit using paper towels at my house.
+Before I do that though, I figured I’d explain how we quit using paper towels at my house.

 I remember being a paper towel user.
 We didn’t use many; not even one a day for years but we did keep them in the house and use them some of the time.
 Then about 3 or 4 years ago we quit cold turkey on basically a whim of mine.
 It is easy to grab for a paper towel, no doubt about it.
 However, for us it wasn’t all that traumatic to stop.